acceleratelearning/action-update-repo-documentation/doc-gen/header.md

-# workflow-container-image-pull-request
+# action-update-repo-documentation

-A shared workflow for publishing a release within a github repository.
-Releases include version numbers, major/minor tags, and release notes.
+A github action for automatically creating documentation for github workflows and actions.